Diabetes and dry feet

 Poorly managed blood sugar levels and long-term diabetes are risk factors.
 Being overweight, age over 40, high blood pressure, and high cholesterol also increase risk.
 These factors make feet more vulnerable to injuries, infections, and delayed healing.

-What should be included in a daily foot care routine for diabetics?
+What should be included in a daily foot care routine for people with diabetes?

 Diabetics should wash their feet with warm, soapy water and dry them well.
-Check for cuts, blisters, redness, swelling, or nail problems daily.
-Apply moisturizer to prevent dry skin, but avoid between toes.
+Check for moisturisers, redness, swelling, or nail problems daily.
+Apply moisturiser to prevent dry skin, but avoid applying it between your toes.

 Trim toenails straight across and file edges.
 Never go barefoot, even at home.